eulerbaby123/Tri-Modal-Anti-UAV/README.md

   <br/><em>Figure: Detailed structure of the Self-Guided Fusion (SGF) module, a key component in ATMF-Net.</em>
 </div>

-### LW-MoESGF (RGB+IR)
-As a comparative baseline, we also provide an implementation of the LW-MoESGF (Lightweight Mixture-of-Experts with Self-Guided Fusion) model, an efficient RGB-IR dual-modal fusion model.
-This model also utilizes a Mixture-of-Experts framework and Self-Guided Fusion principles.
-*   **Code**: `./models/LW_MoESGF/` (Please replace with the actual path if different)
-*   **Pre-trained Weights**: `[Link or instructions for LW-MoESGF weights, if available]`

-**(Conceptual) LW-MoESGF Network Architecture Diagram (Refer to Paper Figure 3):**
-*A diagram similar to the ATMF-Net one, but for RGB+IR fusion, would typically be here, showcasing its specific MoE and SGF integration.
-Please refer to Figure 3 in our paper for the detailed architecture of LW-MoESGF.*

 ### Other Experimental Resources
 *   **Other Paper-related Experimental Code and Weights GDrive**: [https://drive.google.com/file/d/1WDaYFGmbvIM_oK0p7rGdpjXrhATFc6l2/view?usp=drive_link](https://drive.google.com/file/d/1WDaYFGmbvIM_oK0p7rGdpjXrhATFc6l2/view?usp=drive_link)